Rurouni Kenshin: The Legend Ends: Production

 Otomo said the final fight scene was the most difficult scene to shoot, mainly due to how Satoh and Fujiwara did not use stunts.
 Nevertheless, the director found it as an "epic" scene.
+The actor said he discussed this scene with the director who pleased with the result.
+Kenshin's strongest technique, the Amakakeru Ryū no Hirameki, was Satoh's favorite move as he likes its meaning.
+While Kenshin shouts his attacks' names in both manga and anime, Satoh instead decided to say the names after performing those moves.